DANIEL NAUJOKS

-I am a social and political scientist with a focus on issues related to global governance, and the effects of migration, refugees, and citizenship on social, economic, and political development, transnational studies.
-I also work on resilience, gender, public policies, and sustainable development in the aftermath of humanitarian emergencies.
+I am a political economist with a focus on issues related to sustainable development, global governance, and the effects of migration, refugees, and citizenship on social, economic, and political development, and transnational engagement.
 As an academic, my regional focus is South Asia, the U.S. and Europe.
 However, I have conducted analyses and led projects in South America, North and West Africa, the Middle East as well as in South-East Asia.

-Columbia University's School of International and Public Affairs (SIPA), where I teach global governance, international development, public policy, international relations, migration and refugee studies.
+I serve as faculty director for the UN Partnership Initiative at Columbia University's School of International and Public Affairs (SIPA), where I teach international development, global governance, public policy, international relations, migration and refugee studies.
 I have previously thought at The New School's Studley Graduate Program in International Affairs.
-In addition, I currently serve as chair of the International Studies Association’s Ethnicity, Nationalism, and Migration Studies section (ENMISA).

 I hold a Ph.D. in political science and political economy from the University of Münster, Germany.
 A graduate in law from Humboldt University in Berlin and La Sapienza in Rome, I also hold a post-graduate degree in economics from the University of Hagen.

-My book «Migration, Citizenship and Development.
-Diasporic Membership Policies and Overseas Indians in the United States» (2013, Oxford University Press) examines how country-of-origin citizenship affects migrants activities, such as remittances, investment, philanthropy, return migration and political lobbying.
+My book «Migration, Citizenship and Development» (2013, Oxford University Press) examines how country-of-origin citizenship affects migrants activities, such as remittances, investment, philanthropy, return migration and political lobbying.
 It examines how a legal status shapes national and transnational belonging and how citizenship in the country of origin influences naturalization and attachment to the country of residence.
 For more information on the book, see www.migration-citizenship-development.com

 See also my profile at Columbia University.